grantshandy/grantshandy.github.io/content/raycasting/index.md

 +++
-title = "Write a First Person Game in 2KB (With Rust)" description = "Learn about ray casting and discover some fun math by creating a tiny 2KB game with Rust." date = 2023-02-24 draft = false
+title = "Write a First Person Game in 2KB (with Rust)" description = "Learn about simple ray casting and discover some fun math by creating a tiny 2KB game with Rust & WebAssembly." date = 2023-02-24 draft = false